How to Make Homes Safer for Older People

 Those with memory problems can struggle to cope with basic daily tasks and may leave cooking unattended or forget to turn off appliances.
 As well as an increased risk of fire, there is also a danger that they may burn themselves on dishes they didn’t realise were hot, or scald themselves when they run taps.

 There are devices which can be fitted to cookers and gas-powered equipment so that they will automatically cut out if left unattended.
 If your loved one wishes to continue cooking, then fitting one of these safety devices is a good idea.

 Employing a carer

-The live-in care worker will be able to assist with all manner of tasks, from helping your relative wash, clean and cook to taking them to appointments and social events.
-Private care agencies work hard to match their clients with a caregiver who shares their interests and hobbies.
+Home care agencies, such as Elder, work hard to match their clients with a caregiver who shares their interests and hobbies.
 As such, they can provide much-needed companionship and mental stimulation as well as keep your loved one safe and comfortable.

 Whether your loved one remains in their own home or moves in with you, a few simple adaptations to their living space can make a huge difference in keeping them safe and comfortable.

 Elderly care in the home is available for the day or overnight – depending on your loved one’s needs they may require one or two carers.